List of NLUs in India 2025 (Updated List): NIRF Ranking, Admissions, Fees, Seats & Courses

 What is AILET?

 All India Law Entrance Test, popularly known as AILET, is the only entrance exam conducted and accepted by NLU Delhi.
 This national-level exam is conducted once a year for admission to the university’s five-year integrated LLB and LLM courses.
 The LLB course has 110 seats, and LLM course has 70 seats, not including J&K, supernumerary and NRI seats.
-The AILET 2026 will be held on December 14, 2025.
+The AILET 2026 was held on December 14, 2025.

 Difference in CLAT and AILET exam pattern for UG courses:

 Last year, CLAT Consortium made major changes in the exam pattern of CLAT.
-However, NLU Delhi still continues with its previous AILET exam pattern.
+However, NLU Delhi still continued with its previous AILET exam pattern.
 Check the table below for key features of CLAT pattern and AILET pattern for UG courses:

-Exam Features |
+| Exam Features |

 CLAT UG |